dedis/popstellar/fe2-android/docs/README.md

 A pending object represents an object that is subject to the witnessing policy and needs to be witnessed by a certain number of witnesses before being accepted.
 When a message is received that requires witnessing, the underlying object of that message is considered a pending object.
 The pending object consists of the object itself and the message identifier from which it originates.
 This allows the repository to associate a witness signature with a pending object based on the message ID.

-A thing to notice is that pending objects are persisted.
-They're saved into the Room database and retrieved at LAO loading time as for other repositories.
-Every time a witness signatures is added, the method `hasRequiredSignatures()` checks if the message has the required number of signatures based on the witnessing policy.
-If so, then the pending object is actually processed and added to its repository, while being in parallel deleted from the memory and the database.
+A thing to notice is that pending objects are persisted in a `Room` database.
+They're retrieved at the LAO loading time as for other repositories.
+Every time a witness signatures is added, the method `hasRequiredSignatures()` checks if the message has achieved the required number of signatures based on the witnessing policy.
+If so, then the pending object related to that message (found through the mapping with the message identifier) is actually processed and added to its repository, while being in parallel deleted from the memory and the database.

 ## Testing